 The next step is a 20-minute conversation.

-You have lived with vaping for long enough to know what it costs you.
-Another year of it will cost more of the same.
-Twenty minutes of conversation costs almost nothing — and at the end of those twenty minutes you will know whether this is your next step, or it isn't.
-Let's talk.
+You have lived with the device long enough to know what the device costs.
+Another year costs more of the same.
+Twenty minutes costs almost nothing, and at the end of the conversation, you will know whether The Christian Hypnotherapist is your next step or not.